CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Production.md

      --form "file=@${FILE}"
    ```

-1. Verify that you get a "202" reponse
+1. Verify that you get a "202" response

 1. Change to the "Deploy" directory